Florence Ballard: The Supremes (1959–1967)

 In 1994, the Supremes were recognized with a star on Hollywood Walk of Fame at 7060 Hollywood Blvd.

 Later in 1960, the Primettes signed a contract with Lu Pine Records, issuing two songs that failed to perform well.
 During that year, they kept pursuing a Motown contract and agreed to do anything that was required, including adding handclaps and vocal backgrounds.
 By the end of the year, Berry Gordy agreed to have the group record songs in the studio.
 In early 1961, Gordy agreed to sign them on the condition they change their name.
 Janie Bradford approached Ballard with a list of names to choose from before Ballard chose "Supremes".
 The other members were displeased when they heard the new name.
 Diana Ross worried they would be mistaken for a male vocal group, but Gordy agreed to sign them under that name on January 15, 1961.

 The group struggled in their early years with the label, releasing eight singles that failed to crack the Billboard Hot 100, giving them the nickname "no-hit Supremes".
 One track, "Buttered Popcorn", led by Ballard, was a regional hit in the Midwest, but still failed to chart.
 In the early spring of 1962 while the Marvelettes were on tour, Ballard briefly replaced its group member Wanda Young while she was on maternity leave.
 Before the release of their 1962 debut album, Meet the Supremes, Barbara Martin, who had replaced Betty McGlown a year before they signed to Motown, left the group and it became a trio.
 After the hit success of 1963's "When the Love Light Starts Shining Through His Eyes", Diana Ross became the group's lead singer.

 In the spring of 1964, the group released "Where Did Our Love Go", which became their first number-one hit on the Billboard Hot 100, paving the way for ten number-one hits recorded by Ross, Ballard and Wilson between 1964 and 1967.
 After many rehearsals with Cholly Atkins and Maurice King, the Supremes' live shows improved dramatically.
 Ballard sang lead on several songs on Supremes's albums, including a cover of Sam Cooke's "(Ain't That) Good News".
 During live shows, Ballard often performed the Barbra Streisand standard, "People".
 According to Mary Wilson, Ballard's vocals were so loud she was made to stand 17 feet away from her microphone during recording sessions.
 Marvin Gaye, for whom Ballard sang backing vocals on occasion, described her as "a hell of a singer, probably the strongest of the three girls."
-Overall, Ballard contributed vocals to ten number-one pop hits and 16 top forty hit singles between 1963 and 1967.
+Overall, Ballard contributed vocals to a total of sixteen top forty hit singles and fourteen top ten pop singles between 1963 and 1967.